 The topics of knowledge management and learning organizations have each received considerable attention in recent years, both in the academic and professional communities.
 However, the link between these two subjects in terms of progressing from a knowledge management strategy to a learning organization initiative is less apparent.
 This paper has attempted to fill this gap by providing a link between the two topics based on a combination of the STEPS and Learning Maturity models previously developed by the authors.
-As outlined in the paper, the progression from knowledge management to a learning culture is dependent on the successful initiation of a knowledge management strategy.
+As outlined in the paper, the progression from knowledge management strategy.
 Once this strategy is in place, the expansion of knowledge management beyond a single project or group is the preparatory step to a learning initiative.
 At this stage, an organization can cross the bridge to the learning model and commence a focus on establishing the leadership required to initiate a learning culture.